clintonschultz/kitchencompanion/README.md

-# 🍳 Kitchen Companion App
+# 🍳 BiteWise App

-The **Kitchen Companion App** is designed to help you streamline your cooking experience, whether you're meal-prepping, cooking dinner, or learning new culinary techniques.
+The **Bitewise App** is designed to help you streamline your cooking experience, whether you're meal-prepping, cooking dinner, or learning new culinary techniques.
 This app provides useful tools, tips, and resources to make your time in the kitchen more efficient and enjoyable.